Categories

 How to Get Your Driver’s License Back After a DUI

 If you’ve been charged with a DUI in the State of Florida, then your driver’s license could be suspended for a period ranging from 180 days from your first offense to up to eighteen months for your second and subsequent offenses.
 If you’re like many Americas who rely on their personal vehicle for transportation, you’re anxiously awaiting the opportunity to have your driver’s license reinstated.
 Fortunately, with the assistance of the best DUI lawyer in Clearwater, there are steps you can take to have these charges dismissed or reduced and your driver’s license reinstated.
-It’s important to partner with someone like an experienced lawyer from The Law Offices of Russo, Pelletier & Sullivan for this process as they are adept at handling DUI cases, routinely deal with the DHSMV in making applications for driving permits and Florida hardship driver’s licenses, and will be dedicated to protecting your privilege to drive.
+It’s important to partner with someone like an experienced lawyer from The Law Office of Timothy Sullivan for this process as they are adept at handling DUI cases, routinely deal with the DHSMV in making applications for driving permits and Florida hardship driver’s licenses, and will be dedicated to protecting your privilege to drive.

 Waive the Formal Review Hearing to Obtain an Immediate Hardship License